shawes/sandbox/VPR/vrp-algorithm.md

 >Interestingly, the literature seems to say that giving defined delivery windows can reduce cost.
 One benefit is in reducing failed deliveries, a huge cost overhead in repeated deliveries (Ozarik et al. 2021)

-From the literature, I prefer the theoretical ESI algorithm proposed by Zeng et al. 2019.

 ### VRP Definitions